 Basic health insurance is mandatory in Switzerland, and ETH Zurich does not provide any insurance directly.
-Students may be exempted from taking out a Swiss health insurance policy, if their foreign health insurance coverage is accepted by the Swiss authorities.
+Students may be exempted from taking out a Swiss health insurance policy if their foreign health insurance coverage is accepted by the Swiss authorities.
 This is generally not the case and students will have to take out a health insurance with a Swiss health insurer of their choice.
-Special offers for foreign students are available and will be provided upon enrolment.
+Special offers for exchange students are available and will be provided upon enrollment.
 Basic coverage for students is around CHF 100-200 a month.
-Questions relating to health insurance can be directed to the ETH Zurich Health Insurance Advisory Service(KraBe).

 Generally, all courses open to regular ETH students are also open to visiting students.
 You can combine courses from the bachelor's and master's level, but you must have the necessary prerequisites for each course.
 A few courses have enrollment limits, which will be noted in the course description.

 Due to a high demand the UZH/ETH Zurich Language Center has increased the number of available Intensive German language classes for exchange students, and the registration fee is CHF 100.
 The Intensive German courses take place the two weeks prior to the start of the semester.
 Students may also take one language course per semester (meets 2 hours/week) free of charge through the Language Center.
 Students are responsible for the cost of required course materials or copies.